skip to content

 Skirmishing plays around dodging, movement and positioning while also boosting critical hit chance, condition damage, and enhancing or synergizing with Shortbow skills and Traps, which makes this trait line very versatile.

-Hunter's Tactics and Vicious Quarry can increase your critical hit chance by 25% while under the effect of Fury and when flanking the enemy, which on its own is a great combo to pick for PvE, especially in Open World if you are able to handle your pet’s positioning.
+Hunter's Tactics and Vicious Quarry can increase your critical hit chance by 25% while under the effect of and when flanking the enemy, which on its own is a great combo to pick for PvE, especially in Open World if you are able to handle your pet’s positioning.

 In the end-game, PvE, Sharpened Edges and Hidden Barbs are great traits, complemented often with Light on your Feet create a popular 132 trait pick for condition builds, and for power builds 133 with Vicious Quarry is a good choice.